Shout out to everyone from Kwara State -my state by marriage- #ProudlyIgbominaWife. I fell deeper in love with Ekuru after marrying a Kwara man.

 – Peel beans and blend to a not-so – smooth, not – so – coarse paste.

 – Pour beans into a bowl and mix till very fluffy, if you have a mixer, you may want to use it cause mixing by hand would take at least 30mins.
 My mother – in – law uses a mortar to mix her beans paste.

 Mix till the blended beans doubles in size or it is very fluffy.
 It would look like this

 – This is the water test.
 Drop a bit of the paste in a some water, you are good to go if it floats like this.

 – When you scoop it holds and doesn’t pour out easily.
 This is very similar to when you have whisked egg whites to stiff peaks.

-– Wrap in leaves (that is my personal preference).
+– Wrap in leaves (that is my personal and healthier preference).
 You can however use small transparent cellophane bags, milk tins or foil.

 – Steam cook for about 20mins on high heat.